influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/supported_protocols/prometheus.md

 You can use query parameters to pass in the database to write data to and optional user and password.

 >***Note:*** Including the password in the config file is not ideal.
-See Prometheus issue: ["Support for environment variable substitution in configuration file"](https://github.com/prometheus/prometheus/issues/2357).
+See this Prometheus issue: ["Support for environment variable substitution in configuration file"](https://github.com/prometheus/prometheus/issues/2357).